susoko/browser-sync-website/docs/options.md

 </ul>

-<p>Configure the Socket.IO path and namespace to avoid collisions.</p>
+<p>Configure the Socket.IO path and namespace to avoid collisions.
+Note: <code>namespace</code> can also be a function</p>

 {% highlight javascript %}
+// This will result in something like this in
+// the socket connector code
+// browserSync.io('localhost:3003/browser-sync')
+socket: {
+    namespace: function (namespace) {
+        return "localhost:3003" + namespace;
+    }
+}
 {% endhighlight %}